Skip to content

 PostCompact: ContextYesYesYes

-Design rationale: SessionStart and PostCompact always fire because losing project context is never desirable.
-The formatter and notification hooks can be disabled for environments where they cause issues (CI runners, constrained machines, or when the formatter is too slow).
+Design rationale: SessionStart, PostCompact, and PreCompact always fire because losing project context (or losing the chance to snapshot it) is never desirable.
+The formatter, notification, learning-capture, correction-detection, and skill-hint hooks can be disabled for environments where they cause issues (CI runners, constrained machines, or when the formatter is too slow).
 The TypeScript check is strict-only because it adds latency after every edit.

 Setting the profile: